Create delivery

 Response

-status code and a JSON object containing the delivery object, which includes the bundle request ID, the delivery status, and a reference to a notifications object.
+On success, returns a 200 status code and a JSON object containing the delivery object, which includes the bundle request ID, the delivery status, and a reference to a notifications object.

 {